Transnational Access Call 2024

 The access decisions will be announced in mid-March 2025 via the POLARIN TAP.

-The webinar provides information about the TA/RA call and we will answer your questions related to the application process and TA and RA in general.
-Recording and materials will be provided on this webpage after the webinar.
+The webinar provided information about the TA/RA call and answered questions related to the application process and TA and RA in general.

 Proposals must contribute to addressing at least one of the following key research challenges in the polar regions: